lucasburgosm/FLASK-NEXT-CONTAINER/README.md

 # FLASK-NEXT-CONTAINER
 base web app using flask ass backend and next js as front end.

-Firts Python and flask install

-git pull the project
+Manual

+1 -Clone de project from github

-control + shit + p re build and re open containter ( this will install npm, and python)
+2- control + shit + p re build and re open containter ( this will install npm, and python)

+Using Flask backned

+3- cd back

-sudo apt-get install python3-venv  this will instal venv as a root user ( see if a can put it in the dockerfile)
+4sudo apt-get install python3-venv  ( this will instal venv as a root user  see if a can put it in the dockerfile)

-cd back

-python3 -m venv venv  ( create venv, )
+4- python3 -m venv venv  ( create venv)

-source venv/bin/activate
+5- source venv/bin/activate  ( load venv)

+6- install requirements to venv

-control shift p python select interpreter
+7- control shift p python select interpreter